 In April 2016, my fit, healthy partner had a massive stroke.
 He lost every word, both spoken and written, was paralysed on his right side and couldn’t walk.
 I became not just his partner, but his caregiver.
 It’s been beyond tough.

 I wrote an article for elephant journal about the experience: When the unimaginable happens and life goes into freefall

-Three years on he’s walking well but has regained very little language.
-Imagine!
-He can’t yet say my name.
+Now he’s walking quite well but has regained very little language.
+He struggles to say his name and mine.
+Can you imagine losing your whole voice in the world?
 On the brighter side, he’s become exceptionally good at mime.
 Our journey continues.

-We live near Byron Bay, on the east coast of Australia, with our dog and cat, a python and a bunch of bush turkeys.
+We live near Byron Bay, on the east coast of Australia, Bunjalung land, with our dog and cat, a python and a bunch of bush turkeys and water dragons.
 It’s banana country.
-Tall palms whisper secrets to heaven, and ear-splitting thunder scares me witless when the summer clouds collide.
-It’s a very far cry from the six-lane traffic I grew up next to, and the high-rise flat I peeped out from.
+Tall palms whisper their secrets to heaven, and ear-splitting thunder scares me witless when the summer clouds collide.
+It’s a very far cry from the six-lane traffic I grew up next to, and the high-rise flat I looked out from.
 I visit London as much as I can.
 I will always belong to two hemispheres.

 I’d like to acknowledge the Aboriginal people as the original guardians of the land, rocks, mountains and water.
 I thank them for all their ongoing connection and care.
 They’re also the first storytellers.
 I believe the Dreamtime stories tiptoe into every person living here in Australia, whether we consciously know it or not.